jishnubiju/mbrgo/README.md

 ### Full Backup

-The `MysqlFullBackup` function performs a full backup of the specified databases or all databases if `MYSQL_BACKUP_ALL_DB` is set to true.
+The `MysqlBackup` function performs a full backup of the specified databases or all databases if `MYSQL_BACKUP_ALL_DB` is set to true.
 The backup files are stored locally and uploaded to AWS S3.

 ### Incremental Backup